 This is a great way to spend lunch during your Florida Keys itinerary stop in Key West, be sure to secure a reservation in advance.
 They also offer cocktail tours if that’s more up your alley!

-One of the best photo spots in Key West is the Southernmost point buoy.
 You’ll surely see a line here waiting to get a photo unless you come early in the morning.
-This spot marks the southernmost point in the continental US!
-It’s a quirky stop but fun to say you visited the southernmost point of the US.
+This spot signifies the southernmost point in the continental United States, but if you are a person who really likes to focus on technicalities, the actual southernmost point is located a few blocks over on private property and is inaccessible to visitors.

 Walk down Duval Street